-Capacity Building Department
+Capacity Development Department

 ACBAR and its members have always been committed to enhance the quality of humanitarian activities.
 A major challenge which continuously influences the quality of NGOs activities is the weak capacity of NGOs staff, particularly at a province level.
 Hence, ACBAR has taken the initiative to develop training modules and conduct capacity building throughout Afghanistan.